japhba/japhba.github.io/content/post/handshake/index.md

 ---
 title: Is public Wi-Fi safe?
-subtitle: Open Wi-Fi's are a dilemma: There is a clear preference to personal cellular data on matters like messaging or banking, but everybody who has foudn themselves in a foreign country's aiport without internet access is quickly willing to bend their morals.
-What are the real risks.
+subtitle: Open Wi-Fi's are a dilemma – there is a clear preference to personal cellular data on matters like messaging or banking, but everybody who has foudn themselves in a foreign country's aiport without internet access is quickly willing to bend their morals.
+What are the real risks?

 # Summary for listings and search engines
 summary: Meta-learning summarizes the concept of learning a more general framework to learn – hence the name.
 Yet, this concept subsumizes a range of multiple concepts, including transfer learning, few-shot learning, continual learning, and fine-tuning.
 We develop an abstracted framework that unifies these notions.
 This extends beyond parametric models.